mdn/content/files/en-us/learn/javascript/asynchronous/introducing/index.md

 Because we have to call callbacks inside callbacks, we get a deeply nested `doOperation()` function, which is much harder to read and debug.
 This is sometimes called "callback hell" or the "pyramid of doom" (because the indentation looks like a pyramid on its side).

-When we nest callbacks like this it can also get very hard to handle errors: often you have to handle errors at each level of the "pyramid", instead of having error handling once at the top level.
+When we nest callbacks like this, it can also get very hard to handle errors: often you have to handle errors at each level of the "pyramid", instead of having error handling once at the top level.

 ## Promises